PERSONAL FITNESS Brentwood

 You can find out your waist to hip ratio by dividing your waist measurement by your hip measurement.

-Sweeteners – Do not be fooled with those ‘Zero calorie/sugar’ and ‘Diet’ soft drinks tags.
-They are equally bad if not worse than those drinks mentioned above for your health!
+Sweeteners – ‘Zero calorie/sugar’ and ‘Diet’ soft drinks pack in lots of these to make up for having no sugar but they are equally bad if not worse than it for your health!

 EXERCISE + NUTRITION